LiberationFrequency/BazzArch/README.md

  (maybe there is a solution for other operating systems, similar to debootstrap, but I don't know in detail momentarily.) (*1 appendix)

+* an Internet connection
+  Unfortunately it download some things on every build, even if you have all packages available.

 HowTo: